Terms and Conditions of participation

 9. Tax Implications

 9.1 Prize winners are responsible for any tax implications arising from their prize money.
-The Hope Prize does not provide tax advice and recommends that winners seek independent advice regarding tax obligations in their country of residence.

 9.2 Where required by law, The Hope Prize may withhold taxes from prize payments or report prize payments to relevant tax authorities.